Try these three ways to add stitches at the end of a Forward Pass.

-These are winning methods because they don’t limit how many stitches you can increase at a time.
+The first two methods are my favorite because they don’t limit how many stitches you can increase at a time.
 (Please see issue #64 of my newsletter for more).
 This means I can smoothly add big lacy spaces and whole blocks of solid stitch repeats where I wish in Tunisian crochet.
 This is something I’ve always loved about regular crochet.

 Method #1.
-How to increase Tunisian crochet stitches with the Half Hitch method
+How to Add Tunisian Stitches with Half Hitches

-The simple little loop shown in this first photo is used to crochet limpets.
+By the way, you can also use the simple little loop shown in this first photo to crochet limpets.
 It’s best known as the simple/single/backwards loop cast on in knitting.
 It’s also used in tatting and in macramé.
-This video* shows half hitches being added to a knitting.
+This video shows half hitches being added to a knitting.
 This is how I do it and I’ve really picked up speed.

 Scroll past the first one (“Long-Tail Cast-On”) to the one called “Single Cast-On Also Known As Backward-Loop Cast-On.”

 Method #2.
-How to increase Tunisian crochet stitches with the Tunisian Foundation Slip Stitch method
+How to Use Tunisian Foundation Slip Stitches as Increases

 At the end of your Forward Pass, insert hook in one side loop of the end stitch, yarn over and pull up a loop.
 Then chain the number of stitches you wish to add.
-I chained four in this second photo.
+(I chained four in this photo.)
 Then take the last loop off of your hook; your stitches should resemble those in the photo.

 Then, insert your hook under one loop of the first chain (tinted pink) and leave on your hook.
 Repeat with each remaining chain; then put the live loop back on your hook, as described in the caption.